 The Aerodrome is available for use H24.

-Complaints received via the flying complaint line or email will be reported at the quarterly meetings of the Redhill Aerodrome Consultative Committee.
+Our response to complaints received via the flying complaint line or email are published each month on our website, they are also reported at the quarterly meetings of the Redhill Aerodrome Consultative Committee.

 Some local residents are particularly effected by helicopter noise; from helicopters operating from the Aerodrome and others flying in the vicinity.
 The British Helicopter Association has produced a document entitled Helicopter Flights in Urban Areas to provide the public with some factual information on this subject.